Aphelia/aphelia.github.io/hermes.md

 still three small steps you must take to install Hermes:

 ## Instructions
+* If you haven't already, [invite Aphelia](/invite/)
 * Install Hermes Universal as a plugin on your server.
-You can currently get it by asking for a beta from the team through [our discord](/discord/), as it is currently only in beta, however, we'll be making a public download within a week.
+It's available on [our discord](/discord/).
+We'll soon be uploading it to download from other sites (like SpigotMC), however, we don't want to do that just yet as there are still many more features to come.
 * Run /token in your server.
 Copy and paste the command to a Discord channel which Aphelia is in.
+If you've changed Aphelia's prefix, you need to adjust the command accordingly.
-* Run the command you just pasted.
+* Send the command you just copied into the channel that you wish to act as the bridge.
 You're done!
 Everything is now linked from Minecraft to Discord!